Warnings for Nuedexta Capsules

 tested (5/100 mg/kg/day) is approximately 1/50 times the recommended human dose

-increased incidence of fetal malformations at all but the lowest dose tested.
+incidence of fetal malformations at all but the lowest dose tested.
+The

 When dextromethorphan/quinidine was orally administered

-lactation, pup survival and pup weight were decreased at all doses and
+pup survival and pup weight were decreased at all doses, and developmental

-developmental delay was seen in offspring at the mid- and high-doses.
-The lowest
+delay was observed in offspring at the mid and high doses.
+A no-effect dose for

 Pediatric Use

-The safety and effectiveness of NUEDEXTA in pediatric
+The safety and effectiveness in pediatric patients below

 Geriatric Use